phoenixframework/phoenix_live_view/guides/server/uploads.md

 Reactive updates to the template will occur as the end-user interacts with the file input.

-The `:max_entries` option applies for the lifetime of an upload configuration, including files that have already been consumed.
-Once all entries have been consumed or cancelled, call `allow_upload/3` again to start a new batch and reset the limit.
+By default, consumed entries free capacity under the `:max_entries` limit.
+Pass `max_entries_mode: :total` to count consumed entries for the lifetime of an upload configuration instead.
+Once all entries have been consumed or cancelled, call `allow_upload/3` again to start a new batch and reset a `:total` limit.

 ### Upload entries